coding-to-music/coding-to-music.github.io/docs/source/reStructuredText-Directives-docutils.rst

        "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't be crunchy, now would it?"
        "Gannet Ripple", 1.99, "On a stick!"

+.. csv-table:: Frozen Delights!
+    :header: "Treat", "Quantity", "Description"
+    :widths: 15, 10, 30

+    "Albatross", 2.99, "On a stick!"
+    "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't be crunchy, now would it?"
+    "Gannet Ripple", 1.99, "On a stick!"

 Block markup and inline markup within cells is supported.
 Line ends are recognized within cells.